-Mr. Lorenzo (Hee Jun) Kim is a co-founder and partner of Broad Oak Advisors, LLC (2006-Present) and Broad Oak Partners, LLC (2022-Present); co-founder, shareholder, president and member of the board of directors of Broad Oak Group International LLC and its Smiling Roof, Inc. artisanal food and beverage subsidiary in Korea (2019-Present), and the CEO of Ignite Innovators, a seed capital venture firm in Korea (2014-Present).
+Mr. Lorenzo (Hee Jun) Kim (Seoul) is a partner of Broad Oak Advisors, LLC (2006-Present) and Broad Oak Partners, LLC (2022-Present); co-founder, shareholder, president and member of the board of directors of Broad Oak Group International LLC and its Smiling Roof, Inc. artisanal food and beverage subsidiary in Korea (2019-Present); and the CEO of Ignite Innovators, a seed capital venture firm in Korea (2014-Present).
 He has engaged during his career, including during the time that he has been affiliated with Broad Oak, in approximately US$1.2 billion of financial and corporate transactions.
 Mr. Kim works on private equity, venture capital management and financial advisory assignments, including sourcing deals and funding, quantitative analysis, and strategic planning for clients in the Asia Pacific region.
 His business experience includes employment at a number of prestigious financial and operating companies in Korea and Japan, including CJ Corp, a Korean corporate conglomerate (2003-2007) and Core Finance Group, a Korean private equity firm (2007-2009).
 Mr. Kim is a member of Ignite Innovators, Inc. (2018-Present), the Korean Venture Capital Association and affiliated with IMBN Venture Co., Ltd. (a pan-Asian venture capital firm) (2009-Present), and TSUNAMI Network Partners Corporation (a Japanese venture capital firm) (2009-Present).
 Lorenzo earned a Bachelor of Science degree majoring in Biotechnology and Industrial Engineering from Yonsei University in Seoul, Korea (2001).
 He also received an honorable discharge as a lieutenant from the Republic of Korea Army (2003).
-He resides with his family in Seoul, Korea.
+He resides with his family in Seoul, Broad Oak's Asian headquarters.

 AMBASSADOR CHRISTOPHER R. HILL

-U.S. Ambassador Christopher R. Hill (retired) is a consultant to and an advisory board member of the Company's Smiling Roof, Inc. artisanal food and beverage subsidiary in Korea and Broad Oak consulting advisor on political issues relating to business conditions throughout Asia (September 2019-Present).
+U.S. Ambassador Christopher R. Hill (Washington, D.C.) is a shareholder and board member of the Company's Smiling Roof, Inc. artisanal food and beverage subsidiary in Korea and Broad Oak consulting advisor on political issues relating to business conditions throughout Asia (September 2019-Present).
 Ambassador Hill was nominated by President Joseph R. Biden and approved by the Senate as the U.S. Ambassador to Serbia (2022-Present).
 Prior to his current diplomatic position, Chris was a George W. Ball Adjunct Professor at Columbia University Global Centers in New York City (2021).
-Previously he was the chief advisor to the Chancellor for Global Engagement at the University of Denver, and Professor of the Practice in Diplomacy at the University of Denver.
-As a former U.S. career diplomat, Ambassador Hill is a four-time ambassador, nominated by three presidents, whose last post was as Ambassador to Iraq, April 2009 until August 2010.
-Prior to Iraq, Hill served as Assistant Secretary of State for East Asian and Pacific Affairs from 2005 until 2009 during which he was also the head of the US delegation to the Six Party Talks on the North Korean nuclear issue.
-Earlier, he was the U.S. Ambassador to the Republic of Korea.
+Previously he was the chief advisor to the Chancellor for Global Engagement at the University of Denver, and Professor of the Practice in Diplomacy at the University of Denver (2010-2020).
+As a U.S. career diplomat, Ambassador Hill is a five-time ambassador, nominated by four presidents, whose last post was as Ambassador to Iraq (April 2009-August 2010).
+Prior to Iraq, Hill served as Assistant Secretary of State for East Asian and Pacific Affairs (2005-2009) during which he was also the head of the US delegation to the Six Party Talks on the North Korean nuclear issue.
+Earlier, he was the U.S. Ambassador to the Republic of Korea (2004-2005).
 Previously he served as U.S. Ambassador to Poland (2000-2004), Ambassador to the Republic of Macedonia (1996-1999) and Special Envoy to Kosovo (1998-1999).
-He also served as a Special Assistant to the President and a Senior Director on the staff of the National Security Council, 1999-2000.
+He also served as a Special Assistant to the President and a Senior Director on the staff of the National Security Council (1999-2000).
 Prior to joining the U.S. Foreign Service, Ambassador Hill served as a Peace Corps volunteer where he supervised credit unions in rural Cameroon, West Africa.
 Hill graduated from Bowdoin College in Brunswick, Maine with a B.A. in Economics.
 He received a Master's degree from the Naval War College in 1994.
 He speaks Polish, Serbo-Croatian, and Macedonian.
-Chris and his family reside in Denver, Colorado and St. Petersburg, Florida where he is an avid sailor.
-He is author of Outpost: Life on the Frontlines of American Diplomacy: A Memoir, a monthly columnist for Project Syndicate, a political television consultant to MSNBC and NBC, and a highly sought public speaker, and voice in the media on international affairs.
+Ambassador Hill is author of Outpost: Life on the Frontlines of American Diplomacy: A Memoir, a monthly columnist for Project Syndicate, a political television consultant to MSNBC and NBC, a highly sought public speaker, and voice in the media on international affairs.
 Chris and his wife reside in Belgrade and have a home in Southwestern Florida.

 ERIC M. WARNER

-Mr. Eric M. Warner (Rocky Mountains) is a shareholder, board member and advisor to the Company's Smiling Roof artisanal food and beverage subsidiary in Korea on craft brewery design, construction, and management, and branding, brewing, marketing, and business strategies in Asia.
-He is a co-founder and member of the senior management team of Karbach Brewing Company in Houston, Texas.
+Mr. Eric M. Warner (Rocky Mountains) is a shareholder, board member and advisor to the Company's Smiling Roof artisanal food and beverage subsidiary in Korea on craft brewery design, construction, operations, management, branding, brewing, marketing, and business strategies.
+Eric is a co-founder and strategic advisor to Karbach Brewing Company in Houston, Texas.
 Karbach was acquired in 2016 by ABInBev.
-Eric successfully completed a degree in German Studies at Lewis and Clark College in Portland, Oregon before pursuing a formal education in brewing science in Germany.
-Mr. Warner is fluent in German.
+He successfully completed a degree in German Studies at Lewis and Clark College in Portland, Oregon before pursuing a formal education in brewing science in Germany.
+Mr. Warner is fluent in English and German.
 After three years of extensive brewery, lab, and course work, he was awarded the degree ‘Diplom-Braumeister’ from the world renowned Technical University of Munich at Weihenstephan.
-He is the author of “German Wheat Beer” and “Kölsch: History, Brewing Techniques, Recipes” (Brewers Publications, 1998).
+He is a certified Cicerone and the author of “German Wheat Beer” and “Kölsch: History, Brewing Techniques, Recipes” (Brewers Publications, 1998).
 Eric was born and raised in Denver, Colorado.
-He currently resides with his family in the historic Rocky Mountain town of Salida, Colorado, where Broad Oak is headquartered.
+He currently resides with his family near the historic Rocky Mountain town of Salida, Colorado.

-Martyn Tipping is a consultant to and an advisory board member of Broad Oak Group.
-He advises the company on international branding strategy.
+Mr. Martyn Tipping (New York City) is a shareholder and advisor to the Company on international branding strategy.
 Mr. Tipping is a founding partner of TippingGardner, a Manhattan-based brand design, communication, and visual identity boutique.
 He and Broad Oak founder John Braddock have known each other and worked together since 2004.
 Martyn has overseen high-profile branding projects for clients in all major industries, all over the world.
 He has extensive experience throughout Asia, including Korea.
 Since founding TippingGardner in 2000, Martyn has advised clients including MillerCoors, Starbucks, Kraft, Procter & Gamble, Pfizer, Time Warner Cable, Johnson & Johnson, American Express, Amnesty International, Rainforest Alliance, Verizon, GE, and Eli Lilly.
 Prior to TippingGardner, Mr. Tipping was director of verbal branding at Landor Associates, New York where he led branding programs for a wide array of major corporate clients.
 He holds a master of arts degree in modern languages and social psychology from the University of Cambridge, England and is a former faculty member at Georgetown University, where he taught brand strategy in the MBA program.
 Martyn and his family reside in the New York metropolitan area.

-The leading international firm Kirkpatrick Lockhart Preston Gates Ellis, LLP is legal advisor to Broad Oak Group of companies in the U.S. and Korea.
+The leading international firm Kirkpatrick Lockhart Preston Gates Ellis, LLP is legal advisor to the Broad Oak Group of companies in the U.S. and Korea.
 Our relationship partner is Robert E. Wolin, Esq.
+(Park City).
 The firm has approximately 2,000 lawyers who practice in 36 offices from Beijing and Hong Kong to Seoul, New York, and Washington D.C., with a major presence in Berlin, Boston, Dallas, London, Los Angeles, Miami, Paris, Pittsburgh, San Francisco and Seattle.
 K&L Gates represents capital markets participants and leading global corporations, growth and middle-market companies, and entrepreneurs in every major industry group as well as public sector entities, educational institutions and philanthropic organizations.
 Bob has a substantial Asia-based international practice representing multi-national companies and prominent families in a variety of inbound business ventures in the United States.
 He has been counsel to companies both public and private, as well as individuals and families in industries ranging from finance and commodities to insurance and sports marketing.
 Additionally, Mr. Wolin has represented major figures in the sports, entertainment, marketing, and fashion arenas.
 He holds a J.D. degree from New York University School of Law (1973) and a B.A. degree from Lafayette College (1969) (Phi Beta Kappa).
 He served as Law Clerk to Honorable James A. Coolahan, U.S. District Court, District of New Jersey.
-Mr. Wolin’s work with Broad Oak Group International centers exclusively on legal matters.
+Mr. Wolin and his partner's work with Broad Oak Group International centers exclusively on legal matters.
 He lives with his family in Park City, Utah and Dallas, Texas.